BuilderIO/builder/plugins/cloudinary/README.md

 # Cloudinary support for Builder.io

+See [here](src/builder-plugin-cloudinary.tsx) for the React component that powers this plugin

 ## Status

 Builder plugins are in alpha.
 If you run into any issues or have questions please